-There will be times where our residents feel they cannot trust GCHA staff to respond to their complaints and will seek to by-pass the formal complaints policy and procedure.
-In these situations, the board members are advised to redirect the complaint back to GCHA via the CEO and their Operations Team to respond.
+There will be times when our residents feel they cannot trust GCHA staff to respond to their complaints and will seek to bypass the formal complaints' policy and procedure.
+In these situations, the board members are advised to redirect the complaint back to GCHA via the CEO and their Operations' Team to respond.